TES Water Tanks: Future of Eco-Friendly Data Center Cooling

 TES systems represent a paradigm shift in energy management.
 By using TES water tank applications, data centres can potentially transform their operational efficiency.
-This blog aims to delve deep into the function of TES systems, specifically focusing on how integrating TES water tanks can optimise energy consumption in data centres.

 What are TES Water Tanks?